zwyang6/SeCo/README.md

 ```

-If you have any question, please feel free to contact the author by zwyang21@m.fudan.edu.cn.
+If you have any questions, please feel free to contact the author by zwyang21@m.fudan.edu.cn.

 ## Acknowledgement
 This repo is built upon [ToCo](https://github.com/rulixiang/ToCo), [DINO](https://github.com/facebookresearch/dino), and [SupCon](https://github.com/HobbitLong/SupContrast.git).
 Many thanks to their brilliant works!!!